Gonzalez & Waddington – Attorneys at Law

 What is Article 92 UCMJ Dereliction of Duty?

 Dereliction of duty occurs when a service member willfully or negligently fails to perform their duties or performs them culpably inefficiently.
-This offense undermines the discipline, efficiency, and effectiveness of the military, as it can lead to significant operational failures, security breaches, and personnel endangerment.
+This offense undermines the discipline, efficiency, and effectiveness of the military and can lead to significant operational failures, security breaches, and personnel endangerment.

 Importance of a Skilled Military Defense Lawyer: